quantum-sp8de/quantra-installer/README.md

 After registration, run your quantra application via Docker with **dquantra** command in terminal.

 #### NOTES:
+* If you have error accessing QCicada device like the following

+`could not open port /dev/ttyUSB0: [Errno 13] Permission denied`

+do not forget to add user to dialout group to access serial devices:

+`sudo usermod -a -G dialout $USER`

-* If ypu have error during installation of docker quantra like the following
+* If you have error during installation of docker quantra like the following

 `permission denied while trying to connect to the Docker daemon socket`

-do not gorget to add user to docker group and re-login with user:
+do not forget to add user to docker group and re-login with user:

 `sudo usermod -aG docker ${USER}`